Healthcare Science (Cardiac Physiology) BSc

 • Pathophysiology of Common Cardiovascular & Respiratory Conditions (20 credits) – Understanding the pathophysiology behind cardiovascular and respiratory conditions allows you to broaden your understanding of the data captured through diagnostic testing.
 This module therefore helps you develop your understanding of key pathophysiology associated with common disorders.

-• Functional cardiac testing (20 credits) –This module will focus on the varying functional imaging techniques utilised for assessment of cardiovascular status, these tests are utilised to assess perfusion and function both at rest and after stress.
+• Functional Cardiac Testing (20 credits) –This module will focus on the varying functional imaging techniques utilised for assessment of cardiovascular status, these tests are utilised to assess perfusion and function both at rest and after stress.
 Functional imaging procedures are used clinically to assess cardiac perfusion, and are essential to aiding treatment strategies for cardiac disease.

 • Cardiac Catheterisation (20 credits) – This module will focus on all aspects of cardiac catheterisation utilised to assess and treat various cardiac conditions.
 The module will cover both right and left heart catheterisation for both the diagnosis, assessment and treatment of cardiac disease.